buckkal/DealerOn_CodeTest/README.md

 Design Explanation:

     I decided to go with option 1 first.
 Since I have a linux machine, I can only use VSCode.
     I was able to download the .Net 6.0 version onto the machine and use 'dotnet run' and 'dotnet build'.
 This took me a couple hours to figure out because I did try to see if I could add a GUI first before deciding to utilize the terminal first.
 I made sure to aim for future development within this project.
 An example of this can be seen in Program.cs where I call the rover project and allow for the sales tax and train to be added later.

     I ran into another issue, where when I ran 'dotnet run' on the app folder, this error would appear:
-        System.TypeInitializationException: The type initializer for 'Microsoft.DotNet.Cli.Parser' threw an exception.
+        System.TypeInitializationException: The type initializer for 'Microsoft.DotNet.Cli.
+        Parser' threw an exception.
-        ---> System.TypeInitializationException: The type initializer for 'Microsoft.DotNet.Cli.AddCommandParser' threw an exception.
+        ---> System.TypeInitializationException: The type initializer for 'Microsoft.DotNet.
+        Cli.AddCommandParser' threw an exception.
         ---> System.IO.FileNotFoundException: Unable to find the specified file. at Interop.Sys.GetCwdHelper(Byte* ptr, Int32 bufferSize)
         at Interop.Sys.GetCwd()